As the capstone of your four years of study, you are required to take the Graduation Seminar and complete a Graduation Project.

 While you take the Seminar you will prepare a Project A (a 6000 word research paper) or a Project B (a 5000 word paper along with the creation of a media presentation [movie, website, software, etc.] that represents your search.

 At the end of every semester, students who are completing Graduation Projects prepare posters to present their research to other students and faculty.
 Each student draws upon the academic English skills that they have developed since their first year to summarize and present their project’s theme, data, and results.
-As they take questions from younger students, they can look back upon their own experiences at Meigaku while providing academic leadership to other students who will graduate in subsequent years.
+As a presenter, you take questions from younger students, and you can look back upon your own experiences at Meiji Gakuin University while providing academic leadership to other students who will graduate in subsequent years.

 Graduation Project Details

-Students who go abroad during their 3rd year present the outline of a project proposal before they leave.
-Instead of taking the Research Project Seminar and Research Project Seminar they receive guidance from their Project Advisor.
-Upon their return to Meigaku, they will then take the Graduation Project Seminar with that advisor to complete their projects.
+Instead of taking the Research Project Seminar and Research Project Seminar you will receive guidance from their Project Advisor.
+Upon your return to campus, you will then take the Graduation Project Seminar with that advisor to complete your project.